averygoodidea/averygoodwebapp-earthbucket/README.md

 To create, edit or delete an inventory item, the author must access:
 <siteUrl>/author/items/.

-When an author creates, edits, or deletes a inventory item, ThalliumEli notifies Gatsby Cloud, via a webhook, that data has changed.
+When an author creates, edits, or deletes a inventory item, WaterApi notifies Gatsby Cloud, via a webhook, that data has changed.
 Gatsby Cloud then receives the notification and triggers a rebuild of the site.
-Gatsby is configured to make a new request to ThalliumEli, and receive the updated data, of which is stores in `src/data/auth/inventoryItems.json` and then continues to _incrementally_ build the site based on the new data.
+Gatsby is configured to make a new request to WaterApi, and receive the updated data, of which is stores in `src/data/auth/inventoryItems.json` and then continues to _incrementally_ build the site based on the new data.

 Once the new build is complete, Gatsby is then configured to deploy the build to AWS S3.

-Once the deployment is completed, BariumNahum needs to be notified to clear its cache.
+Once the deployment is completed, AirCdn needs to be notified to clear its cache.
 That is done by pressing the "Deploy Site Changes" button found at <siteUrl>/author/site-settings.

 ## Managing a Blog Post